 28. Lead the readers into a story loop

 Story loops catch the readers’ attention.
-For most people, it’s also referred to as a nail-biter or a cliffhanger.
+For most people, it’s also called a nail-biter or a cliffhanger.
 You get the point.
-It’s a concept in storytelling that drives the readers to seek a sort of conclusion.
+It’s a concept in storytelling that drives the readers to seek a conclusion.

-And marketers can also use this Hollywood storytelling technique in their own emails to keep their subscribers interested.
+Marketers can also use this Hollywood storytelling technique in their emails to keep their subscribers interested.
 Simply put, you have to create an anticipation of what’s to come.

-Aside from an email campaign, you can also use an open-loop when creating a blog post, social media post, video, website content, webinar, podcast, and a product launch.
+Aside from an email campaign, you can also use an open loop.
+You can use this when creating a blog post, social media post, video, website content, webinar, podcast, or product launch.

 29. Use ALL CAPS sparingly